 If you’ve recently injured your shoulder, then you and your doctor are likely discussing a treatment plan for the best way to treat that injury and recover as quickly as possible.
-While some shoulder injuries can be treated with a sling and rest, others may need surgical intervention to repair the damage.
+While some shoulder injuries can be treated with a sling and rest, others may need surgery to repair the damage.

 In the case of surgery, an orthopedic surgeon will devise the least invasive way to repair your shoulder so that you can get back to your life as quickly as possible.
 Often, that surgery will be performed arthroscopically.
 Learn more about arthroscopic shoulder surgery, what is involved, conditions that can be repaired, and the recovery period afterward.